hexfellow/robot-demos/README.md

 ### Linear Lift

 Move lift to certain percentage off the zero position.
+This demo is websocket only.

 #### Usage